Quentin Jacquemart

 I have also been an invited lecturer at Polytech Nice Sophia since 2016, for graduate-level courses on network security, applied cryptography, and network monitoring.

-Prior to that, I was a post-doctoral fellow at CNRS, within the SigNet group at I3S Lab (UMR7271).
+I spent the years 2017-2020 as a post-doctoral fellow at CNRS, within the SigNet group at I3S Lab (UMR7271).
 My work was funded through the EU H2020 project PrEstoCloud and tackled the networking requirements for large data-driven distributed applications in the context of mobile edge computing, which translated to work in the fields of network architecture, measurements, performance, and softwarization/virtualization (NFV).
 I also worked on data center scheduling, consolidation, and on hot hypervisor upgrades.